Options for Post Docs

 H-1B Temporary Employee Status

 The H-1B status is complex in nature, and obligates the University to stricter legal requirements, governmental oversight, and potential sanctions from the U.S. Department of Labor (DOL) for even minor violations.
 It requires extensive processing of paperwork that includes a prevailing wage evaluation, a certified Labor Condition Application from the DOL, and an approved H-1B petition from the United States Citizenship and Immigration Services (USCIS).
-It can take several months to obtain the necessary approvals.
-It is also more expensive with costs ranging from $960 to $3,765.
-The hiring unit is required to pay these fees.

 The University may use the H-1B classification for some Postdegree Trainees that meet DOL and USCIS requirements when the position and the prospective employee meet the H-1B requirements.
-For more details about the process and timing, please see our H-1B Overview page.
+However, J-1 Research Scholar status is still the UW’s recommended status for post-degree trainee titles.

 Exceptions to the J-1 Recommendation